eltociear/website/src/lib/content/frameworks/en/implementation/bioregional-polis/framework-foundations.md

 **Estimated Reading Time**: 16 minutes

-> *"A framework is like a river channel—it guides the flow of energy and resources while allowing the water to remain water.
-The strongest frameworks are those that work with natural patterns rather than against them, supporting life's tendency toward complexity, beauty, and regeneration."*
+> *"A framework is like a river channelâ€"it guides the flow of energy and resources while allowing the water to remain water.
+The strongest frameworks are those that work with natural patterns rather than against them, supporting life's tendency toward complexity, beauty, and regeneration.
+Like the stars that guide travelers across vast distances, our principles must be both constant and responsive to the ever-changing landscape of transformation."*
 > — From traditional governance teachings

 ---

 ## <a id="eight-principles"></a>The Eight Core Principles

-The Bioregional Polis operates through eight interconnected principles that honor Indigenous wisdom while enabling urban transformation.
-These principles serve as both ethical standards and practical design guidelines, ensuring all framework components align with regenerative governance.
+The Bioregional Polis operates through nine interconnected principles that honor Indigenous wisdom while enabling urban transformation.
+These principles serve as both ethical standards and practical design guidelines, ensuring all framework components align with regenerative governance that honors terrestrial and cosmic relationships.

 ### 🪶 Principle 1: Indigenous Sovereignty